mrkkrp/markkarpov.com/tutorial/exceptions.md

     (runInBase . use)
 ```

-Note that `acquire` and `release` cannot modify state `s`, it is restored
+Note that `acquire` and `release` cannot modify the state `s`, it is
-from the state returned from `runInBase . use`.
-With a bit more effort we
+restored from the state returned from `runInBase . use`.
+With a bit more
-could “fix” that:
+effort we could “fix” that:

 ```haskell
 liftedBracket'